Step 12. Change Default Certificate

-Veeam ONE 9.5 Update 4 uses TLS to ensure secure data communication between Veeam ONE Reporter website and a web browser.
-That is, the Veeam ONE Reporter website is available over HTTPS.
+Veeam ONE uses TLS to ensure secure data communication between Veeam ONE Web Client and a web browser.
+That is, the Veeam ONE Web Client is available over HTTPS.

 During upgrade, Veeam ONE generates a self-signed certificate that is used to secure traffic.
 You can replace this default certificate with your own self-signed certificate or a certificate that was obtained from a Certificate Authority.
 This step is optional, and is not required if you want to keep the default certificate generated during the upgrade procedure.

-If you replace the default certificate with another self-signed certificate, you must configure a trusted connection between the Veeam ONE Reporter website and a web browser later.
+If you replace the default certificate with another self-signed certificate, you must configure a trusted connection between the Veeam ONE Web Client and a web browser later.
 For details, see Configuring Trusted Connection.

-Assigning Certificate to the Veeam ONE Reporter Website
+Assigning Certificate to the Veeam ONE Web Client Website

-To assign a new certificate to the Veeam ONE Reporter website:
+To assign a new certificate to the Veeam ONE Web Client:

-- Log on to the machine where the Veeam ONE Web UI component is installed.
+- Log on to the machine where the Veeam ONE Web Service component is installed.

 - Open the Internet Information Services (IIS) Manager, expand the localhost node and navigate to Sites.